hakloi/python_portfolio/README.md

 is a sorting algorithm with O(n*log n) time.
 5. Merge sort -
 the constant in Big O notation can matter sometimes.
 That’s why quicksort is faster than merge sort

+__Hash tables__ are a powerful data structure because they’re so fast and  they let you model data in a diferent way.
+It has really fast search, insert, and delete.